Fleet solid support ship: Future ships

 On 5 November 2019, the competition was suspended to ensure "requirements could be met" and a "value for money solution found", which raised hope from trade unions that the competition could be restarted and involve only UK shipyards.

 On 21 September 2020, Defence Secretary Ben Wallace stated the vessels were "warships", effectively confirming they would be built in the United Kingdom.
 On 21 October 2020, it was announced that the competition for the FSS will be re-started in Spring 2021, covering three ships and it will be an international competition but the team must be a led by a British company.
 In May 2021 the competition to build the ships was relaunched with the aim of taking a decision within two years.
 In July 2022, Rear-Admiral Paul Marshall, the Senior Responsible Officer for the Fleet Solid Support ship project, told the House of Commons Select Defence Committee that the first ship was envisaged for service entry in 2028 with the third entering service by 2032.
 In November 2022 it was announced that Team Resolute (BMT, Harland & Wolff and Navantia) had been selected to build the ships with the start of construction anticipated in 2025.
-The manufacturing contract, with a value of 1.6 billion pounds, was signed in January 2023.
+The manufacturing contract, with a value of £1.6 billion, was signed in January 2023.
+It was subsequently indicated by the Ministry of Defence that the first ship's operational availability would now not be until 2031.

 The Team Resolute design envisages a vessel about 216 m in length with three replenishment-at-sea rigs and possessing about 9,000 m2 of cargo space.
 The ship hangars will have the capacity to support two Merlin helicopters as well as unmanned aerial vehicles.
 Vessel speed is envisaged at 19 kn.